 5. Allow the cone to dry and then trim the bottom with scissors so the cone stands straight.

 6. Decorate your cones!
 For ribbon, string, or yarn you will need to use hot glue every so often to keep the materials from slipping on the cone.

-Tips for this method
+Tips for the easy method

-If you notice that there’s a lot of cardboard left after you’ve pre-rolled the cone, just cut the box in half so you don’t have a lot of box left over.
+If you notice that there’s a lot of cardboard left after you’ve pre-rolled the cone, just cut the box in half so you don’t have a lot of box leftover.

 The thin cardboard boxes work best to mimic the sleek, smooth surface of the store-bought cones.